Inslee announces plan to reopen Washington state restaurants, other businesses based on COVID-19, hospitalization rates in regions

-Gov. Jay Inslee announced Tuesday a plan that will eventually allow businesses like restaurants to open back up once the state gets a better handle on the coronavirus pandemic.
+Gov. Jay Inslee announced Tuesday a two-phased plan that will eventually allow businesses like restaurants to open back up once the state gets a better handle on the coronavirus pandemic.

-The Healthy Washington plan breaks the state into regions that are tied together by health care systems and uses metrics to determine when the counties in designated regions can begin to open.
+The Healthy Washington plan breaks the state into eight regions that are largely tied together by health care systems and uses metrics to determine when the counties in designated regions can begin to reopen.

-Each region will need to meet four metrics, which include a 10% decreasing trend in case rates; a 10% decrease in COVID-19 hospital administration rates; an ICU occupancy rate that’s less than 90%; and a test positivity rate of less than 10%.
+Before moving to Phase 2 each region will need to meet four metrics, which include a 10% decreasing trend in case rates; a 10% decrease in COVID-19 hospital administration rates; an ICU occupancy rate that’s less than 90%; and a test positivity rate of less than 10%.

+King, Pierce and Snohomish counties are in the Puget Sound region.
+The other regions west of the Cascades are the North, West, Southwest and Northwest.
+The counties east of the mountains fall into the South Central, North Central and East.

-In an effort to slow the spread of the coronavirus, Inslee put in place restrictions shutting down restaurants, theaters, gyms and all indoor gatherings on Nov.
+In an effort to slow the spread of the coronavirus, Inslee put in place restrictions shutting down dine-in restaurant service, theaters, gyms and all indoor gatherings on Nov.
 15. The restrictions were set to end in mid-December and were most recently extended Dec.
 30 through Jan.
 11.

 When Inslee ordered the restrictions in November, the state was dealing with rapidly increasing COVID-19 infections heading into Thanksgiving.
 Cases of the disease peaked in early December while hospitalizations continued to rise through the end of the year.